Financial Statements & Corporate Governance - CHILDREN'S WISHING WELL

 Hamilton Lau / Board Chairman

-His professional career in Asia started over two decades ago, in investment banking and legal roles with Goldman Sachs, Citigroup, and the law firm of Skadden Arps, which took Hamilton and his family from Tokyo to Hong Kong and on to Singapore.
+His professional career in Asia started over two decades ago, in investment banking and legal roles with Goldman Sachs, Citigroup, and the law firm of Skadden Arps, which took Hamilton and his family from Tokyo to Hong Kong and on to Singapore, where they have lived since 2013.

 Hamilton is an American and is a proud product of Hawaii’s state public schools.
 He earned his bachelor’s from Stanford and his dual MBA and law degree from Columbia University.
-Having a strong interest in community service, he has volunteered some of his time with students at Children’s Wishing Well, and aims to volunteer more time in the future.
+Having a strong lifelong interest in community service, he volunteers his time with students at Children’s Wishing Well and helps to raise awareness for the organisation.

 Chanel Lim / Vice Chair